 Most airlines offer a complimentary snack and drink, and these two are no exception (duh).
 However, the menu has a different price range for JetBlue and American, and the variety of snacks changes vastly between flights.

 JetBlue’s in-flight food options are varied.
-When it comes to the free snacks, you can pick from several different items.
-Snacks and drinks on JetBlue flights are unlimited, so you can get as many as you need for the flight duration.
+When it comes to the free snacks, you can pick from several different items (and there are quite a few to choose from).
+Snacks and drinks on JetBlue flights are unlimited, so you can get as many as you need for the entire duration of the flight.

-Paid food is cheap as well – $5 for a Snack Box or meal.
-While they don’t have the larger meals associated with longer flights, JetBlue’s food is less expensive than American Airlines.
-They cater to food allergies or sensitivities by offering a variety of complimentary snacks and cheap meals.
+Paid food is cheap as well – expect to pay $9 for a Snack Box.
+While they don’t have the more substantial meals you may want on longer flights, JetBlue’s food is less expensive than American Airlines.
+They cater to food allergies or sensitivities better than American as well (at least that’s been my experience.

 The food you’ll get in business class (Mint) is some of the best food you’ll ever eat on an airplane.
 And just as it happened in my JetBlue vs Delta comparison, JetBlue easily wins the premium food competition against American Airlines.